-To test out this approach, the Council was selected to work with B2BNorth and the Cabinet Office as part of their Social Value Implementation and Measurement project.
-You can read the outcome report below.
+You can read about how the Social Value approach was tested and applied in the case study below, which was developed jointly with B2BNorth and the Cabinet Office as part of their Social Value Implementation and Measurement project.

 - Social Value Report - B2BNorth for Cabinet Office (Word, 101kb)